Skumarh89/GenAI_QA_Generator_GPT/README.md

 # GenAi_QA_Generator_GPT

 ### Multiple-Choice Question (MCQ) Generator
+This repository contains a Python script that utilizes OpenAI's GPT-3 API to generate relevant Questions, Question-Answers from a given text input.

-This Python script generates multiple-choice questions (MCQs) based on user-provided input text using OpenAI's GPT-3 API.
+The repository contains a Python script that also generates multiple-choice questions (MCQs) based on input text.
 It generates a relevant MCQ stem along with distractors (incorrect options) for the question.

 ### Prerequisites